-Christianity was seen as being fatally undermined by its Jewish roots.
-Jesus’ racial status was a fraught topic.

-Christianity was seen as being fatally undermined by its Jewish roots.
-Its widespread adoption was viewed as another example of Jewish subversion of European culture, in this case of its traditional indigenous religions.
-Members of the SS were encouraged to celebrate pre-Christian festivals and deities, and to commemorate marriages, births, and deaths with traditional folk rituals, accompanied by their ceremonial objects, ancestral symbols, and music, while also incorporating Nazi ideology.
-Christian antisemitism could still be exploited.
+Christianity’s widespread adoption was viewed as another example of Jewish subversion of European culture, in this case of its traditional indigenous religions.
+Members of the SS were encouraged to celebrate pre-Christian festivals and deities, and to commemorate marriages, births, deaths and other rites of passage with traditional folk rituals accompanied by their ceremonial objects, ancestral symbols, and music, while also incorporating Nazi ideology and protocols.
+The Christian churches condemned this neo-paganism, and it was a continuing source of conflict with the government.
+Regardless, traditional Christian antisemitism could still be exploited.

 Efforts were also made to subvert the legitimacy of Judaism as a religion: